Jiamian-Wang/mask_uncertainty_spectral_SCI/README.md

 # mask-uncertainty-in-HSI

-This anonymized repository contains the testing code and pre-trained models for the paper **Calibrated Hyperspectral Image Reconstruction via Graph-based Self-Tuning Network**, which is submitted at CVPR 2022 with paper ID: **4875**.
+This repository contains the testing code and pre-trained models for the paper **Calibrated Hyperspectral Image Reconstruction via Graph-based Self-Tuning Network**.

 ## Requirements